 Wind and Weather Protection

-- Higher stress on the chimney structure
+- More day-to-day stress on the whole structure

 - Wind-resistant chimney caps with side baffles ($400-$700)

-- Chimney height adjustments to clear wind turbulence zone ($500-$1,500)
+- Chimney height tweaks to clear the wind turbulence zone ($500-$1,500)

-- Draft inducers for problematic systems ($600-$1,200 installed)
+- Draft inducers for the stubborn systems ($600-$1,200 installed)

 Rural Property Challenges

-- Older construction standards in many homes
+- Older construction standards in a lot of the houses

 - Fire extinguishers rated for Class A and C fires